← Back to 漢書

 14

 The ministers secretly plotted together, determining that the young emperor and his three younger brothers who were kings were all not sons of Emperor Xiaohui.
 They executed them as well and honored Emperor Wen by establishing him on the throne.
-The account is in the biographies of Zhou Bo and the Five Kings of Gao.
+The account is given in the biographies of Zhou Bo and the Five Sons of Emperor Gao.

 15

-The commentator says: During the reigns of Emperor Xiaohui and Empress Gao, the realm obtained release from the sufferings of the Warring States period.
-Both ruler and ministers wished for non-interference in governance.
-Therefore Emperor Hui embraced a policy of inaction, while Empress Gao, as female ruler, administered government without leaving her chambers.
-Yet the realm remained peaceful, punishments were rarely used, the people devoted themselves to farming, and clothing and food increased abundantly.
+The commentator says: During the reigns of Emperor Xiaohui and Empress Lü, the realm obtained release from the sufferings of the Warring States period.
+Ruler and ministers alike wished for non-action; therefore Emperor Hui held to a hands-off posture, while Empress Lü, as female ruler, held power without leaving her chambers—yet the realm remained peaceful, punishments were rarely used, the people devoted themselves to farming, and clothing and food grew ever more abundant.

 ← Previous Chapter